dlincol1/Hotkeys/README.md

 # VRED-HotkeysApp
-Activate VRED Variants that have Hotkeys from a webpage
+Activate VRED Variant Sets that have Hotkeys from a webpage